 Click on the next icon(…) and select the ‘Crossed below’ operation, as we want to find out the overbought stocks crossing below 70 (meaning RSI having a value above/equal 70 for the past day but below or equal to 70 for today).

 The number constant selected by default is 50, which is changed to 70 for overbought stocks.

-Specifies to list stocks whose closing is greater than 5000, the interface relates closely to our English language grammer.
+The scan, besides filters stocks whose “close is greater than 500”, notice the interface relates closely to our English language grammar –

 Steps performed to add “Close” as a filter attribute.
 Notice the “Offset” component automatically added.

-A offset is automatically added once you select a stock attribute or a indicator defaulting to “Latest”.
-To change, click on it.
+Hint: An offset is automatically added once you select a stock attribute or an indicator defaulting to “Latest” (current daily candle).
+To change, click on it(latest).

 indicator operation(greater than/less than) number constant ....